jliphard/bits-llama/README.md

 ## Main impressions

 Training on the 781 RAW documents took 3 mins on my laptop.
-Some answers are great and some are _initially_ crazy/dumb (see e.g. "How can I synthesize DNA?[pre-training]") and can be improved withing a few seconds by adding material relevant to the question (see e.g. "How can I synthesize DNA?[post-training]").
+Some answers are great and some are _initially_ crazy/dumb (see e.g. "How can I synthesize DNA?[BAD ANSWER before Tuning]") and can be improved withing a few seconds by adding material relevant to the question (see e.g. "How can I synthesize DNA?[after Tuning]").
 Tuning with relevant material immediately helps.
 The system does best when there is training material that is similar to the question/prompt.
 The system does best when trained with essays and question/answer pairs.